- Biological Inventions

 Chin says that a strong IP regime is critical for Malaysia to boost its competitiveness, especially to attract foreign direct investment while at the same time encourage technological advancement and innovation.

 Since drug development carries unknown risks and extensive research and development which consumes several years.
 For example, a pharmaceutical company spends some year’s time getting the Federal Drug Administration (FDA) approval for a drug.
 This means that when the drug comes up in the market, the patent could be good for only a few more years.

 Some have considered whether it would be sensible to allow a solid 15 years of patent life after the drug has been cleared by the FDA.
 However, this is a complicated solution.
 Presently, drug companies already try to extend the patent life of their drugs as much as they can.

 Most of the countries provide a 20-year exclusivity for a patented drug, so that innovator firm remits to undue practices such as evergreening in order to recover heavy costs incurred by them.
 These practices have become too aggressive with passing time.

-Cooperative firms state to understand the pain of people and work for humanity, however are not in any way humanitarian in their approach, even though they pose to be, their sole motive is to hold their monopoly in the market and increase number of patents in their patent portfolios.
-To check this practice some countries have included certain provisions in their patent laws to extend the overall life of the patent so as to recover some of the time lost during regulatory processes, but in turn innovators firms have found loopholes in laws and even started exploiting these official provisions.
+Cooperative firms state to understand the pain of people and work for humanity, however, are not in any way humanitarian in their approach, even though they pose to be, their sole motive is to hold their monopoly in the market and increase the number of patents in their patent portfolios.
+To check this practice some countries have included certain provisions in their patent laws to extend the overall life of the patent so as to recover some of the time lost during regulatory processes, but in turn innovators firms have found loopholes in the laws and even started exploiting these official provisions.